ausgerechnet/spheroscope/library/guidelines-v2.md

 - we are all stupid
   + property rather than group definition
 - we are all stupid people
-  + not a relevant group
+  + "stupid people" are not a relevant group
 - Brexit will help other EU slave nations
   + group specification, but missing entity
 - It is an unfortunate coincidence that this happened